earth2observe/downscaling-tools/doc/e2o_getvar.rst

-e2o_getval gets variables from the server for a specific region (specified in the ini file) and optionally resamples those to a specified Digital Elevation Model (DEM).
+e2o_getval gets variables from the server for a specific region (specified in the ini file) and optionally resamples those to a specified Digital Elevation Model (DEM). e2o_getvar outputs daily values in the original units.

 Usage:
 ::